SmartiOSDev/Warranty-Tracker-Manager/PrivacyPolicy.md

 The developer is not liable for data loss caused by user actions, connectivity issues, or misuse of the application.

 **Data Sharing & Security**

 We do not share your data with third parties except:
 	•	Apple (for subscription verification)
 	•	Service providers for analytics and error reporting We use industry-standard security measures to protect your data, but no method of electronic storage is 100% secure.

 **Children’s Privacy**

 This Service is not intended for children under the age of 13.
 We do not knowingly collect information from children.

 **Changes to This Privacy Policy**

 We may update this Privacy Policy from time to time.
 Updated policies will be posted within the app or on this page.
 Changes become effective immediately after posting.

-8. Contact Us
-If you have any questions or suggestions about this Privacy Policy, please contact:
-Email: [Your Support Email] Developer: Harshad Jadav

 **Contact Us**
 Email: contactusiosapp@gmail.com